Willy Adames Player Props: Brewers vs. Mets

-After going 1-for-5 with an RBI in his last game, Willy Adames and the Milwaukee Brewers face the New York Mets (who will start Max Scherzer) at 7:40 PM ET on Tuesday.
+After going 2-for-4 in his most recent game, Willy Adames and the Milwaukee Brewers face the New York Mets (who will start David Peterson) at 1:40 PM ET on Wednesday.

-In his most recent game he had a one-hit performance (1-for-5) against the Mets.
+In his most recent appearance, he had two hits (going 2-for-4) against the Mets.

 Willy Adames Game Info & Props vs. the Mets